 Costume parties, spooky decors, trick-or-treating, and candy hunts—Halloween will be different this year, but it can still be enjoyable with creative alternatives to traditional activities.
 Ready your sketchbook or journal and read on as our ZenART team prepared a list of safe and mindful Halloween painting ideas to celebrate this year.
 Get set to paint, create, and have fun!

 It’s pumpkin season!
 The concept of the no-carve pumpkin is on the rise and it’s something we like to creatively celebrate.
 This concept is easier to do, more fun for the family to work on, and safer as it doesn’t involve any carving tools.

-Conceptually, the no-carve pumpkin means you have a wide range and types of ways to paint, colour and create together.
-Today, we are sharing some of our favourite pumpkin painting ideas and if you have your own no-carve projects please share with us on social media and we will happily reshare and celebrate what you are doing in this no-carve creative fun fest.
+Conceptually, the no-carve pumpkin means you have a wide range and types of ways to paint, color and create together.
+Today, we are sharing some of our favorite pumpkin Halloween painting ideas and if you have your own no-carve projects please share with us on social media and we will happily reshare and celebrate what you are doing in this no-carve creative fun fest.
 Enjoy!

 Why do we use pumpkins in the first place?

 We go back to an old Irish myth.
 When immigrants moved to the U.S. in the 1800s they brought with them the tradition of carving jack-o’-lanterns.
 According to this myth, jack-o’-lantern is named after Stingy Jack, the man who tricked the devil numerous times in his lifetime.
 When Jack ultimately died, he was condemned to live on earth in his entire afterlife.
 He wasn’t welcome in heaven because of his bad ways and neither was the devil keen to let him into hell.
 To frighten away Jack’s soul, people in old Ireland started to carve fiendish faces on large turnips.
 Since pumpkins are in abundance and are native to the U.S, the immigrants started using pumpkins replacing other varieties.